 First, give students materials and space to play.
 Provide open-ended supplies that can encourage imaginary play.
 Some examples include dress-up clothes, pretend dishes and food (or tools and supplies to match a theme).
 If you have a kitchen set, include it in the dramatic play space, but allow students to use it in creative ways.
 If you don’t have a kitchen set, provide a shelf or some large cardboard boxes for students to use in their imaginary play.

 Second, give children time.
 Longer chunks of time allow students to decide roles and a “plot” for their play.
 Don’t be surprised if their “plot” changes as they play – this is the creative part of the play time.
 By allowing longer chunks of time (30-60 minutes), children become very engaged in the play and more creative in their actions.
 (But in that longer chunk of time, allow children to come and go as they please; the dramatic play may have inspired something they want to do with blocks; or they may choose to leave as part of a solution to a conflict.)
 If you don’t have that much time, carve out as much time in one chunk as you can.
+Here are several tips for arranging your schedule to include play time.
 Your children’s imaginations will benefit!

 As you can see, there are many social and academic benefits of dramatic play.
 This is why it is an important part of a child’s day.
 Make small changes in your dramatic play center to support this development.